followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/01 Link Modules/10 Use Webpack.md

-1. Check that [Webpack](http://webpack.github.io/docs/) is installed globally.
+1. Check that <a href="http://webpack.github.io/docs/" target="_blank">Webpack</a> is installed globally.
 If not, execute the following command:

         npm install webpack -g